ignite/cli/docs/guide/hello.md

 When you want to stop your blockchain, press Ctrl+C in the terminal window where it's running.

 In the development environment, you don't have to restart the blockchain after you make changes.
-All changes you make in the `hello` directory files are automatically picked up by Starport.
+All changes you make in the `hello` directory files are automatically picked up by Ignite CLI.

-## Say "Hello, Starport"
+## Say "Hello, Ignite CLI"

 To get your Cosmos SDK blockchain to say "Hello", you need to make these changes: